ottogroup/penelope/Readme.md

 ![Backup Form](/resources/screenshots/backup_form_screentshot.png?raw=true)

+# Requirements

+* Go >= 1.14
+* PostgreSQL >= 9.6
+* Google Service Account

+Because Penelope uses the Google Cloud SDK, you first have to set up your local environment to access GCP.
+You need to create a Google service account to authenticate Penelope.
+See [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts) documentation for more details.

 ## Getting Started

 This repository provides a starter kit to set up Penelope on your own.
 Penelope uses providers for different purposes,